Trigger Point Injections in Dallas, Frisco, Prosper, and Wylie, TX

 Although everyone tolerates pain and the side effects of medication differently, most individuals find relief from trigger point injections within a matter of 10-15 minutes.
 Pain medication can’t even work that fast in pill form.
 Your chronic pain could be gone in just ten minutes.
 That’s only one visit to the doctor’s office for relief, and one day off from work.

 If your research dedicated to finding a solution has led you to try trigger point injections to resolve the discomforting battles of muscle pain, look no further!
 Trigger point injections have helped many individuals with agonizing pain within the same day.
-Call (469)200-2832 to speak with the Frisco & Dallas Texas SPORT Orthopedics + Physical Therapy specialist.
+Call (469) 200-2832 to speak with the Frisco & Dallas Texas SPORT Orthopedics + Physical Therapy specialist.

 Can Trigger Point Injections Reduce Referred Pain?

 Trigger point injections can often be used as a primary option to help with symptoms of referred pain.
-Additionally, trigger point injections may help by blocking the nerve signaling pathways that generally cause pain and tenderness among the muscle.
+Additionally, trigger point injections may help by blocking the nerve signaling pathways that generally cause pain and tenderness in the muscle.
 These injections provide many benefits, like soothing weak muscles, encouraging tranquility for those with irritated nerves, and improving the range of motion and posture.

 What Happens During a Trigger Point Injection?